f-marquez/Katies_last_hurrah/README.md

 ## Event Signage
 ### 2 Events Signs were created:
 Greeting Signage and a Celebrating a life well lived, Catherine Duster Enns Sign.
 Both were formated for Standard Poster Board.
-Please note that although Celebrating a life well lived, Catherine Duster Enns design was approved for use, client failed to provide copy or bio therefore never updated.
+Please note that although Celebrating a life well lived, Catherine Duster Enns design was approved for use, copy/ bio  was never provided therefore never updated.
+Due to venue rules, signage was scrapped from production.

 Greeting Signage| Celebrating a life well lived, Catherine Duster Enns :-------------------------:|:-------------------------: